+Note: TSAG Chairman indicated that proposals from each SG for updating Resolution 2 should be based on the current SG structure.
+However, this does not preclude the possibility to change the ITU-T wide SG structure.

 SG preparation reports

 TSAG Rapporteur Group meeting on Work Program and Structure (e-meeting, 5-7 August 2020) made an initial review of the progress reports provided by the SGs to this meeting.
 New and updated proposals were provided as below.
 Chairmen of SG2, SG16 and SG20 provided the result of their discussion on mandate harmonization.